 “Candidate experience” defines how job seekers feel about your company after the interview process.
 Candidates who feel good about their interaction with your recruiters will be more likely to accept an offer, apply to other vacancies in the future, and refer others.
 A negative experience, on the other hand, can damage your employer brand and increase the challenge of hiring quality talent.

-The 2018 Talent Board North American Candidate Experience Research Report indicates that more than 60 percent of prospective employees will share a negative candidate experience with family members and friends.
-The same study shows that 35 percent will express their opinions online.
 Just as negative reviews can impact whether or not consumers spend money with businesses, unflattering remarks from job candidates can significantly impede companies’ employer brands, and their ability to attract the best talent.
 Unpleasant candidate experiences can also hurt a firm’s bottom line, as British cable and mobile provider Virgin Media discovered.
+We’ll talk about that story next.

 In a video interview “The Commercial Impact of Candidate Experience,” presented at LinkedIn Talent Connect 2016, Virgin Media’s former Head of Resourcing Graeme Johnson described in detail how uncovering one poor candidate experience resulted in learning about a chronic problem that affected the organization’s reputation among prospective employees, as well as overall revenue.